JGrubb/ignoredbydinosaurs.com/_posts/2009-08-05-the-golden-age-of-the-software-business.md

 The record business vein is pretty well played out by many measures, but that's the nature of evolution.
 I think this little announcement by Verizon is actually big news...

-<p><a href="http://feedproxy.google.com/~r/typepad/alleyinsider/silicon_alley_insider/~3/n2q4d4vQkns/fios-20-verizon-embraces-the-internet-to-push-its-tv-service-2009-8">Verizon's FiOS Stays Ahead Of Cable With More Internet Features</a>
+<a href="http://feedproxy.google.com/~r/typepad/alleyinsider/silicon_alley_insider/~3/n2q4d4vQkns/fios-20-verizon-embraces-the-internet-to-push-its-tv-service-2009-8">Verizon's FiOS Stays Ahead Of Cable With More Internet Features</a>